Ouphix/synchro-psychotherapies/steps2.md

 ![image](https://github.com/Ouphix/synchro-psychotherapies/raw/master/Monrado/Data/images/report/ECNPPoster.jpg)

 ## Originality declaration
 This study is the second study to evaluate the relevance of synchrony as marker of the quality of psychotherapy after the study of [Ramseyer et Tschacher, 2011](http://psycnet.apa.org/journals/ccp/79/3/284/).
-It is the first to study it in families, which both configuration and theorical frameworks are different.
-The package used for synchrony was developed by the engineers of the lab and it was the first time that it was used in real world data.
-The input of psychiatrist and psychotherapist helped to understand the kind of signals that could be extracted and relevant from psychotherapy videos.
+It is the first to study it in families with S_Estimator technique, which both different configuration and theorical frameworks.
+The package used for synchrony was developed by the engineers of the team and it was the first time that it was used in real world data.
+The input of psychiatrists and psychotherapists helped to understand the kind of signals that could be extracted and relevant from psychotherapy videos.

-It is the first study to use an open science approach among the 3 studies (Ramseyer et Tschacher, 2011; Orsucci et al., 2016) that used synchrony as predictor of quality of relations since raw data extracted from videos, analysis reports and preregistration are published on the [website project](https://github.com/Ouphix/synchro-psychotherapies/).
+It is the first study to use an open science approach among the 3 studies (Ramseyer et Tschacher, 2011; Orsucci et al, 2016) that used synchrony as predictor of quality of relations since raw data extracted from videos, analysis reports and preregistration are published on the [website project](https://github.com/Ouphix/synchro-psychotherapies/).

 ## Collaborations